silaev/wms/README.md

     be patched but not present in MongoDB, are properly logged.
     After uploading, files are kept in a storage.bulk-upload-path/userName folder until he next call is performed.
-- download product in xlsx format not currently supported.
+- download product in xlsx format is not currently supported.

 ####Requirements to consider before using the app
 1. The project ought to be built by means of Gradle.
 For that reason, run `gradlew clean build`.